Real Estate Crowdfunding Platforms: Guide for Physicians

 Frankly, the best commercial real estate investment opportunities have no difficulty attracting debt or equity.
 Those who seek to fund real estate transactions using online crowdfunding platforms are usually out of options.
 They’re looking for hundreds, if not thousands, of people to each make small investments to aggregate the capital they need for a deal.
 Shouldn’t that scare you?
 Accredited investors have the financial wherewithal to invest in higher-quality projects that would otherwise be unavailable to the masses; you should take advantage of those opportunities!

-Despite these drawbacks, that hasn’t slowed Fundrise’s popularity.
+Despite the Drawbacks, that hasn’t slowed Fundrise’s popularity.

 When Fundrise opened its first eREIT offering in 2015, the first $1 million was fully filled in just four hours.
 This is despite investors not having ANY information about how the eREIT would invest those funds.
 A few days later, the fund reopened briefly to raise another $1 million.
 Once again, the fund was filled in mere hours.